herasrobert/herasrobert.github.io/Rules/Core_Rules.md

 Some terrain counts as impassible and will be denoted on the tile; meaning you cannot place a unit or traverse the tile unless otherwise stated in the units profile.

-Terrain tiles with a Cover of -6 count as blocking sight; the Defending unit will have a 0 on their Cover Roll which is an automatic success.

-Some terrain adds an elevation to units that are on the tile.
-This adds a modifier to the accuracy of teh attacking unit if the defending unit is at a lower elevation.
+(Pending) Some terrain adds an elevation to units that are on the tile.
+This adds a modifier to the accuracy of the attacking unit if the defending unit is at a lower elevation.
+Feedback to resolve: “Using Cover” mentioned drawing straight lines from tile to tile.
+How does that work with elevation?
+Can you shoot over things?
+What if a unit is on elevation and the tile to tile touches cover?
+The “Using Cover” rules seems to work on a 2D context.

 Tile Types: Grassland, Hills, Forest, Mountain, Ruins, Bushes, Bog, Miasma, Impassible, Lake

 ### Capturing Objectives
-Any unit within one tile of an objective is considered to be contesting the objective.
+Any unit within one adjacent tile of an objective is considered to be contesting the objective.

 The player with the most units contesting an objective count as capturing the objective and earns two points at the end of each round.